santr4/Leetcode-Topicwise-Solutions-c-plus-plus/README.md

-# Leetcode-Striver
+# DSA

 The repository is divided into topics which have code files inside them for reference.
 The topics covered are:

 - Arrays
 - Linked List
+- Two Pointers
 - Arrays Part 2
 - Greedy Algorithm
 - Linked List Part 2